jove-decompiler/jove/README.md

 The [latest docker image](https://hub.docker.com/repository/docker/aleden22/jove/general) is guaranteed to have passed the aforementioned test suite.

 ### What filesystem should I use? ###
-Something that supports:
+Ideally something that supports:
 1. Sparse files
 2. Reflink copies [^8]

-XFS is recommended.
+XFS is the recommended filesystem.

 [^1]: In theory, VSA would do no better.
 [^2]: 32-bit `arm` is a known exception, but we don't currently support this architecture.